kensnyder/sql-love/README.md

 // Note: .having() supports the same signatures as .where()

-// The following demonstrate equivalent ways to use OR query.orWhere([{ approved_at: null }, { denied_at: null }]);
+// Ways to use OR
+query.orWhere([{ approved_at: null }, { denied_at: null }]);
 query.orWhere({ approved_at: null, denied_at: null });
 query.orWhere(['approved_at IS NULL', 'denied_at IS NULL']);